- Elderly Services

 Green Lake County Elder Nutrition Program

-The Green Lake and Markesan Meal Sites will re-open for In-house dining on Friday, July 2nd.
-The Berlin Senior Center Meal Site will re-open for In-house dining tentatively on November 1st.
-Carry Out Meals will still be available for the Berlin Meal Site only.
+The Green Lake, Markesan and Berlin Meal Sites are open for In-house dining.
 We will be following the guidelines approved by the Green Lake County Public Health Officer which will be adjusted as needed.
-Masks are recommended for patrons upon entering the building per CDC guidelines and will be provided upon request.
+Masks are recommended for patrons upon entering the building per CDC guidelines and will be provided upon request

 Green Lake County Elder Nutrition Program has three dining centers located at the following locations: